oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    This happens because we haven't updated the storage model yet, so there is no `user_experience` field to put into the domain model.
 Let's fix that next.

 4. The user storage model is defined in `core/storage/user/gae_models.py`.
+We can find this file this because all storage models are defined in `gae_models.py` files.
 Add an instance field to the `UserSettingsModel` class:

    ```python
    # User specified experience description.